The Dockyard is now closed to visitors for the winter and we look forward to welcoming you back in 2021.

 The Dockyard is open February – November with seasonal variations on our closing time.
 Please check our times before your visit.

 The Historic Dockyard Chatham is accessible by a wide variety of routes whether you are arriving by car, boat or public transport.

 Galleries and attractions are generally accessible to all visitors but for full accessibility details please take time to read our information before your visit.

 Have you ever wondered what it’s like to be a Curator, a Master Ropemaker or a Visit Maker?
-We regularly take you behind the scenes with our blog articles giving you a small insight into our people and what’s involved in the day to day running of our historic site, as well as some interesting inspiration for alternative visits.
+We regularly take you behind the scenes with our blog articles giving you a small insight into our people as well as sharing some of the fascinating stories from our historic site.